Peng Qi: Becoming an outlaw

 In the first clash with Liangshan, Huyan Zhuo and his two assistants run into a marathon fight with a succession of Liangshan warriors.
 Peng Qi comes to face Hu Sanniang.
 Not knowing that the amazon is a good thrower of lasso, Peng Qi is engrossed in parrying her sabres that he is caught off-guard when she hurls her noose.
 Blocked by Hu and Sun Li, Huyan Zhuo could not rescue him.
 He sends out his cavalry consisting of groups of chain-linked armoured horses, which charge forth in combined ferocity.
 Overwhelmed, the outlaws hole up in Liangshan with the marsh as buffer as they work out a counter-attack.

 Brought before Song Jiang, Peng Qi is moved by the warm respect accorded him by the Liangshan leader that he agrees to join the stronghold.
 When Ling Zhen, an artillery officer specially sent on request by Huyan to come shell Liangshan with cannons, is also captured, Peng Qi succeeds in persuading him to switch allegiance.

 Tang Long recommends that his cousin Xu Ning could beat Huyan's cavalry with his expertise in hooked lance.
 After being trained by Xu, who is recruited through an elaborate trick, the hooked lancer squad of Liangshan fell the cavalry of Huayan routing his force.
 Captured, Han Tao also surrenders upon the advice of Peng Qi.

 Campaigns and death

 Peng Qi is appointed as one of the leaders of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

 In the attack on Changzhou in the campaign against Fang La, Peng Qi and Han Tao encounter Gao Keli and Zhang Jinren.
-After Han is killed by the two, Peng is determined on revenge but is fatally stabbed at his side by Zhang Jinren.
+After Han is killed by the Gao Keli, Peng is determined on revenge but is fatally stabbed at his side by Zhang Jinren.